Devinance/MimicTalk/docs/prepare_env/install_guide.md

+The following installation process is verified in A100/V100 + CUDA12.1.

 # Prepare the Environment
 [中文文档](./install_guide-zh.md)
 This guide is about building a python environment for MimicTalk with Conda (the same as `Real3D-Portrait`).